 Get the Legal Help You Need After a New York Car Accident

 Anyone who lives, works, or visits Manhattan regularly is well aware of how bad traffic is in New York City.
-Motor vehicle accidents in the city are just part of daily life.
-If you or a loved one has been injured in a New York City car accident, you may be able to pursue compensation for any damages and losses you've suffered.
-To get the maximum compensation for your personal injury claim, you'll need the help of a dedicated New York car accident injury lawyer.
+Although traffic collisions may seem routine, a serious crash can devastate you and your loved ones.
+If you or a family member has been injured in an NYC car accident, you may be able to pursue a personal injury claim for the damages and losses you've suffered.
+To get the maximum compensation, you'll need the help of a dedicated and experienced New York car accident lawyer.

-Wingate, Russotti, Shapiro & Halperin, LLP has helped many people and their families recover losses after a New York City car accident.
+But there is help out there.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has helped many people and their families recover after a traffic collision, and our New York City car accident attorneys can advocate for proper compensation from the at-fault insurance company.
+While no amount of money can undo the trauma of a car crash, a car accident claim can significantly ease your financial burdens and compensate you for your pain and suffering.
 Contact us today to find out how we can help you.
 We can be reached at (212) 986-7353.

-What Damages & Losses Can I Recover After a New York Car Accident?
+What Damages Can I Recover After a New York Car Accident?

 - Property damage and loss